 The DC Plan allows members to place all their member contributions and 9.53 percent of the 14 percent employer contributions into an investment account.
-Investment allocation decisions are determined by the member.
-The remaining 4.47 percent of the 14 percent employer rate is allocated to the defined benefit plan unfunded liability.
-A member is eligible to receive a monthly retirement benefit at age 50 and termination of employment.
+The member determines how to allocate the member and employer money among various investment choices offered by STRS.
+The remaining 4.47 percent of the 14 percent employer rate is allocated to the defined benefit unfunded liability.
+A member is eligible to receive a retirement benefit at age 50 and termination of employment.
 The member may elect to receive a lifetime monthly annuity or a lump sum withdrawal.